An Overview of Midlife Transition & Crisis

-Some paths are more graceful than others, some paths lead to greater heights to view more of what is around us, and some paths are more painful, some paths lead to deeper holes where we witness deeper pains… so many possible paths.
+Some paths are more graceful than others, some paths lead to greater heights to view more of what is around us, and some paths are more painful: so many possible paths.

 So it all does come together.
 You cannot rush this process; real physical and psychological changes are happening.
 It takes the body and mind two years at least to sort out these changes.
 Be patient with yourself.